GoogleChrome/chrome-extensions-samples/api-samples/tabs/pin/README.md

 # chrome.tabs - Keyboard Pin

-A sample that demonstrates how to use the [`chrome.tabs`](https://developer.chrome.com/docs/extensions/reference/tabs/) API.
+A sample that demonstrates how to use the [`chrome.tabs`](https://developer.chrome.com/docs/extensions/reference/tabs/) API to toggle the pinned state of the current tab.

 ## Overview